cheahjs/novellama/README.md

 - `QUALITY_CHECK_TEMPERATURE`: The temperature to use for quality check.
 Default is `0.1`.
 - `MAX_TOKENS`: The maximum number of tokens to use for the OpenAI-compatible API.
 Default is `16000`.
 - `TOKENIZER_MODEL`: The tokenizer model on HuggingFace to use with transformers.js for counting tokens.
 Default is `Xenova/gpt-4o`.

+The translations have been tested using `gemini-2.0-flash` as the translation model and `gemini-2.0-pro-exp-02-05` as the quality check model.

 ## Development